OneDrive for Business: Windows Desktop

-- In the bottom right of the screen, click the ^ carrot to view more taskbar icons.
+- In the bottom right of your taskbar, click the caret icon (^ ) to view more taskbar icons.

 - In the Windows search bar in the bottom left, type onedrive.